(Above: Photo by Amy Pendle Photography)

 4. Upsell, upsell, upsell!
 One of the main objectives in hosting mini photo sessions is to gain new customers who will book you for full-price photography services.
 There are several things you can do to increase your chances of turning mini session clients into loyal customers.
 One thing you can do is design and print a coupon for a special discount or offer pertaining to your full-price photo sessions.
 Highlight on the coupon that this special is just for new mini session clients, so that they feel like they are a part of a very exclusive offer.
 Another way to promote your full-price services is to have a beautiful studio welcome guide on hand, featuring your portfolio, list of photography services, and content that convinces the potential client that working with you is a win/win situation.
 The more comfortable and happy the client is with the mini session, the more likely they are to book with you later on!
 Finally, sending your mini session clients away with a promotional magnet, pen, or something similar that they will see and use often will keep you at the front of their minds.

 5. Use social media to promote and market your mini photo sessions.
 Spread the word with an online graphic that provides all the details.
-Share on Instagram with relevant hashtags (such as the city you live in, #minisessions #portraitphotography, #photographyspecial, and the type of session, such as #backtoschool and #schoolportraits, etc. And if you need some instagram templates to promote your mini sessions, I've got you covered!
-Share on Facebook, and consider posting a boosted ad there as well.
+Share on Instagram with relevant hashtags (such as the city you live in, #minisessions #portraitphotography, #photographyspecial, and the type of session, such as #backtoschool and #schoolportraits, etc. Share on Facebook, and consider posting a boosted ad there as well.
 You can choose your target audience by age, gender, and area, which can be very helpful.
 Make sure to tag friends and family in your social media promotions, and ask them to share posts and help spread the word!
 You can also post physical flyers on community bulletin boards at public places such as libraries, community centers, etc.

 I hope these tips helpful and that you are able to implement them into your next mini photo session event.